anjankumarayyadapu/RSAFellow/index.md

 author_profile: true
 ---

 I am **Anjan Kumar Reddy Ayyadapu**, a Big Data Solutions Architect Leader at Cloudera, with a specialization in leading-edge AI platform solutions.
-This page has been created to provide supporting evidence for my application for **RSA Raptor Fellow Membership**.
+This page has been created to provide supporting evidence for my application for **Raptor Fellow Membership**.

 Below are the supporting evidences for the various categories: